Thrive, Don’t Just Survive!

 *Editor's note: Please note that when nurses are on duty or on call, there will be many instances when saying "no" or refusal to assist are not options.

 Take a look at my YouTube video here and more nurse burnout resources here.
-Read blog 2 in this series of 3 here.
+Read the next blog in this series, Managing Demands And Preventing Burnout.

 Find this helpful?
 Share this blog with a nurse you know by using the social share links on this page.